-Originally the house was three connected stone buildings: at one end a three-storey, two bedroom home with a cellar for stores and where the large bread oven was located; next to the house, a barn with a large loft that supplied hay to the ground floor where livestock fed from a long manger; and next to the barn, another lower stone structure where animals and farm equipment were kept.
+Originally the house was three connected stone buildings: at one end a three-storey, two bedroom home with a cellar for stores and where the large bread oven was located; next to the house, a barn with a large loft that supplied hay to the ground floor where livestock fed from a long manger; and next to the barn, another lower stone structure where animals and farm equipment were kept. have a look at images of the old house in the photo gallery on the right.

 We worked on the project with Lino Ciccotelli, a local ‘geometra’ – in Italy a kind of architect and engineer combined – to restructure the house, to open it out and let in the spectacular mountain views, while at the same time preserving as many elements of the original buildings as possible.
 The big structural work was done by a stonemason from Decontra, his brother and their sons, the Vitale family.